AI researcher, inventor, entrepreneur, philosopher, musician, transhumanist, futurist, free software author, demo scene coder.

 I am a humble amateur musician and a vocalist, and I have an industrial project called Malfunct, aka its Turkish version ARIZA.
 We have only released some of our older material and some demos from 2nd and 3rd albums yet, but we have given many concerts and I have a few albums’ worth of material I will be churning out in the coming years.

 I have contributed to free software whenever I had the time.
-I am the lead author of a cool package manager called pisi which was the crown jewel of the pardus linux distribution, and I received an award from LKD (Turkish Linux Users Association) for it --I wrote most of it, save for the build commands, about 85-90%..
+I am the lead author of a cool package manager called pisi which was the crown jewel of the pardus linux distribution, and I received an award from LKD (Turkish Linux Users Association) for it –I wrote most of it, save for the build commands, about 85-90%..
 I have contributed to KDE music player and gideon projects, and released some projects of my own.
 I am proficient in a large number of programming languages (17+).
 I prefer ocaml, python, and R for most of my software development.

 I used to be a demo scene coder.
-I am exa/Bronx, part of the legendary Turkish Amiga demo scene group.
+I was exa/Bronx, part of the Turkish Amiga demo scene group.
 I learnt programming the hard way, hacking assembly on my own.
 I did not have a computer graphics textbook, so I invented 3d computer graphics on my own, based on the 2d trigonometry we learnt at high-school when I was 16.
 I wrote some of my best codes on the Amiga 500 and Amiga 1200, I developed advanced assembly optimization methods on my own and wrote a small OS for my demos, without any guidance, only reading and writing code and using standard Amiga OS manuals.
 I still love my Amiga!

 Please follow my blog if you would like to read my sporadic, but thoughtful essays on AI and transhumanism mostly.